bezzlab/TGEClassification/README.md

 ## Tools/Software pre-requisites:

-Python 3.6, panda 0.19, numpy, Bio-python, shell, R ( packages : seqinr,ada,nnet,randomForest,caret), MSGF+, BLAST, mzIdentML-lib
+Python 3.6, panda 0.19, numpy, Bio-python, shell, R ( packages : seqinr,ada,nnet,randomForest,caret), BLAST, MSGF+ (included), mzIdentML-lib 1.6 (included)
+This pipeline has been tested on Red Hat Enterprise Linux HPC Node (v.
+6) (64 bit).

 ## Introduction

 Our pipeline requires assembled RNA-seq data and mass-spectrometry raw reads converted in mgf format.
 This classification pipeline has been tested with RNA-Seq data assembled using Trinity and PASA.
-We use MSGF+ for protein identification amd mzidentML-lib for post-processing, such as FRD calculation, thresholding and protein grouping.
+We use MSGF+ for protein identification amd mzidentML-lib for post-processing, such as FDR calculation, thresholding and protein grouping.
 Our tools identify To use our pipleine you need following files.

 ### Files
 1. PASA assembled Transcript file